sebastianbellodev/sebastianbellodev/README.md

-## 🚀 Welcome to my code space!
+## 🚀 Welcome to my coding space!
-I'm a software engineering student with a strong enthusiasm for continuous delivery and processes automation.
-I'm currently researching about microservices testing for my dissertation work.
-My interests are software architecture, DevOps practices, and web development
+I'm pursuing a degree in software engineering and working on my paper on microservices testing.
+I'm getting started with React and Tailwind CSS, but I'm also planning to learn Astro and Vue.js.
+My interests are Web Development, DevOps, Docker, Data Structures and AI (especially coding with Python).